 My tip would be to put full trash bags next to the door.
 That way, you’ll be reminded to take them out as soon as you plan on leaving the house.

 Our homes are full of trivial chores.
 A dirty plate here, a payable invoice there, some empty cookie packages next to the couch, and so on.

-Let me tell you a secret: these tasks may seem insignificant on an individual level, but once you combine them, they will quickly add up and turn into a major decluttering session.
+Let me tell you a secret: these tasks may seem insignificant on an individual level, but once you combine them, they will quickly add up and turn into a full-scale decluttering session.

 Stop procrastinating and deal with them immediately.
-This way you won’t face a mountain of small chores every weekend.
+That way, you won’t face a mountain of small chores every weekend.

 Setting goals is all well and good, but daily follow-ups pave the way to the tipping point.

-As an example, you are determined to save 300 $ this month.
-The easiest way to achieve it will be to write down how you saved 10 $ today.
+As an example, you are determined to save 300 dollars this month.
+The easiest way to achieve it will be to write down how you saved 10 dollars today.
 If you keep track of your efforts for 30 days straight, you will see how daily reminders will lead to monthly success.

 In this vein, even the most mundane to-do list – containing daily chores like ironing and washing up – is a useful addition to your good habits list.

 10. Check the kitchen, the bedroom, and the bathroom before going to bed